Considering pharmacy school?

 Outstanding features of Binghamton's School of Pharmacy and Pharmaceutical Sciences

 - Our PharmD program prepares students for success.
 Our PharmD curriculum includes robust rotations; an emphasis on interprofessional education and teamwork; and courses in pharmacy management, hospital practice and pharmacoeconomics.
-Through a formal research track and a capstone experience, students have the opportunity to work with leading scholars and researchers in pharmacy practice, health outcomes and pharmaceutical science.
+Through a formal research track and a capstone experience, students have the opportunity to work with leading scholars and researchers in pharmacy practice and pharmaceutical science.

 - We offer a top-quality education at a modest price.
 Binghamton has established itself as one of the greatest values in the nation, boasting an internationally renowned graduate education that is economically possible and well worth the investment.

 - Our students interact one-on-one with exceptional faculty.
 Our full-time faculty have PharmD and residency experience and hold either PhDs or MBA credentials (some have both).
 Faculty members are active in research and clinical practice.

 - We have small classes.
 Our PharmD classes have 85–90 students, yielding a student-to-faculty ratio of 10:1.

 This fosters strong mentoring relationships and fulfilling experiences for our students.

 The PharmD program